 Before you, your child, or your family as a whole can participate in classes, we will have you fill out a registration form.
 There is no commitment at this point, it is just a way for us to have a signed statement of participation.
 After you have given consent for participation, we will allow you to join in class during the trial membership!

-The first week of your trial lessons are free of charge.
+We begin your trial with an introductory class free of charge.
+This will get you information about our school, the instructors, rules & policies, and start learning some techniques.
+After the introductory class, the first full class can be atteneded for free.
 We do this as a courtesy to all new students to let them decide if that initial interest in martial arts training with us fits their desires.
 We suggest loose-fitting, light-weight clothing.
 A t-shirt and sweat pants are common attire for the first few classes.
-After that first week has gone by, you can either sign up for a full trial membership or jump right on in to the main program!
+Once those classes have gone by, you can either sign up for a the trial membership or jump right on in to the main program!
 We have a number of options for enrollment when that time comes.

 The First Weeks of Class